Docs

 2. Switch to Performance Mode via the header toggle.

-3. Create a Cue Page (top-right) and drag cues from the library into the 26 slots.
+3. Create a Cue Page (top-right) and drag cues from the library into the 64 slots (8×8 grid).

-4. Start a device, then press a key (Q-M) or click a slot to trigger.
+4. Start a device, then press a key (Q to M, slots 1 to 26), use a MIDI grid controller (all 64), or click a slot to trigger.

 Triggering